 Research shows that diversity increases creativity and innovation, promotes higher quality decisions, and enhances economic growth.

-The CEO Action for Diversity & Inclusion™ is the largest CEO-driven business commitment to advance diversity and inclusion within the workplace.
 This commitment is driven by a realization that addressing diversity and inclusion is not a competitive issue, but a societal issue.
-CEOs recognize that change starts with them.
-With more than 150 CEOs of the world’s leading companies and business organizations, our goal is to leverage our individual and collective voices to advance diversity and inclusion in the workplace.
+Recognizing that change starts at the executive level, nearly 2,000 CEOs of the world’s leading companies and business organizations, are leveraging their individual and collective voices to advance diversity and inclusion in the workplace.

-Our goal is to rally the business community together to take measureable action in advancing diversity and inclusion in the workplace.
+Our goal is to collectively take measurable action in advancing diversity and inclusion in the workplace.
 Companies recognize that signing the pledge is the first of many important steps toward meaningful change.
-Contributing to and learning from the database of diversity and inclusion actions is another.
-In Fall 2017, we will hold a CEO Action for Diversity & Inclusion™ Summit to discuss best practices and learnings, develop additional commitments and welcome new signatories.
+Contributing to and learning from actions other companies are taking is another.
 With businesses anchored in almost every community across America, we have the opportunity—and responsibility—to play a meaningful role in such an important societal issue.